datanav/docs/guide-getting-started.rst

    After you complete these tutorials you would have:

    #.
-Signed up for Sesam
-   #.
-Connected to a subscription
+Signed up for Sesam and connected to a subscription
    #.
 Created your first synchronization

 |